boyadejola/reactInvestApp/src/app/main/documentation/material-ui-components/components/time-picker/time-picker.md

 The date picker is rendered as a modal dialog on mobile, and a textbox with a popup on desktop.

-{{"demo": "pages/components/time-picker/BasicTimePicker.js"}}
+{{'demo': 'pages/components/time-picker/BasicTimePicker.js'}}

 ## Static mode

 It's possible to render any time picker inline.
 This will enable building custom popover/modal containers.

-{{"demo": "pages/components/time-picker/StaticTimePickerDemo.js", "bg": true}}
+{{'demo': 'pages/components/time-picker/StaticTimePickerDemo.js', 'bg': true}}

 ## Responsiveness